art-in/webpack-entry-module/README.md

 You will get into little trouble here - webpack only allow one entry point in one bundle.

-This repo show one possible way to workaround this issue.
+This repo shows one possible way to workaround this issue.

 And do like this: